 - Save hashtag lists with the Template Manager

 - A content calendar view for when you prefer to plan Instagram posts that way

 - Regram content with the Google Chrome Extension or a URL

-- Schedule posts, carousels, video or Story content for auto-posting without annoying notifications from one place
+- Schedule posts, carousels, photos and videos or Story content for auto-posting without annoying notifications from one place

 Our in-app photo editor offers over 60 filters, plus various stickers, texts, and overlays to make any photo content look just the way you want.

 The visual planner allows you to map out your feed and create a more cohesive aesthetic across your entire Instagram grid.